All Episodes

 Arguably because she was farming it naturally, so the roots

-had to go down so far, so instead of like
+had to go down so far so instead of like

-spraying it and the roots are on the top so
+spraying it, and the roots are on the top, so

-you're getting those really big heavy ones.
-It was like,
+you're getting those really big, heavy ones.

-really the roots were deep, so it was like very
+So it was like very very.

-is actually magic.
+actually magic.

 Speaker 2 (31:38):